Enhanced monitoring of atmospheric methane from space over the Permian basin with hierarchical Bayesian inference: Introduction

 \section{Introduction}

-Methane and carbon dioxide are the two dominant anthropogenic greenhouse gasses responsible for warming Earth’s atmosphere above its pre-industrial era temperature \cite{IPCC2013}.
-The current average atmospheric concentrations of these gasses are $\sim$1,880 parts per billion by volume (ppbv) for methane \cite{NOAA} (an increase of over 1,000 ppbv in the past 250 years as a result of human activity \cite{IPCC2021}) and $\sim$413 parts per million by volume (ppmv) for carbon dioxide \cite{NOAA_CO2}; the mass of carbon dioxide in the atmosphere now is roughly 600 times the mass of methane.
-However, methane is a dramatically stronger absorber of thermal radiation than carbon dioxide, and despite its much lower concentration is responsible for trapping about 58\% of the heat that carbon dioxide does when the effect of methane’s inevitable decay products are also included \cite{Balcombe2018}. \\
+Methane and carbon dioxide are the two dominant anthropogenic greenhouse gases responsible for warming Earth’s atmosphere above its pre-industrial era temperature \cite{IPCC2013}.
+The current average atmospheric concentrations of these gases are $\approx$1,900 parts per billion by volume (ppbv) for methane at marine surface measurements sites \cite{NOAA} (an increase of over 1,000 ppbv in the past 250 years as a result of human activity \cite{IPCC2021}), and $\approx$413 parts per million by volume (ppmv) for carbon dioxide \cite{NOAA_CO2}; the mass of carbon dioxide in the atmosphere now is roughly 600 times the mass of methane.
+However, methane is a dramatically stronger absorber of thermal radiation than carbon dioxide.
+Despite its much lower concentration compared to carbon dioxide, methane is still responsible for trapping more than 50\% of the additional heat that atmospheric carbon dioxide traps compared to the pre-industrial era \cite{Balcombe2018}. \\